 With just a few supplies, you can easily build your pal a place to cool off.

 - A jigsaw

 - A corner clamp

 - Some screws and nails

-Gather those tools and then follow the directions in this DIY Network video to build your dog a shelter that will protect him from the sun and rain.
+Gather those tools and build your dog a shelter that will protect him from the sun and rain.

 Want to make to make the cool shelter for your best buddy, but don’t want to buy the tools you need?
 No problem, you can rent them.
 To see the range of rental tools that The Home Depot has to offer, including the miter and jig saw you need to make the above project, click here.

 Paths are another option that will both beautify your yard and add to your dog’s enjoyment.
 Keep in mind that different breeds have different ideas about where paths should be.

 For example, guarding breeds like to patrol the perimeter, while herding breeds prefer to move in circles.
 A path can be nothing more than grass with a border, but you also can go with mulch, wood chips or rock.